mkdoc/mklevel/README.md

 {levels: [1,1,1,1]}
 ```

-To decrement all heading levels (except level 1 which cannot be decrements)
+To decrement all heading levels (except level 1 which cannot be
-by one:
+decremented):

 ```javascript
 {all: -1}